 Natural Latex is produced by the para rubber tree, Latin name Hevea brasiliensis for botanists, which originally was found native in Brazil.
-Seeds were collected Brazil and stored at Kew gardens in the 1870s and reared here in the UK.
+Seeds were collected from Brazil and stored at Kew gardens in the 1870s and reared here in the UK.
 They were then distributed to areas such as Sri Lanka, Malaysia and Indonesia which are now the largest latex producers.

 Latex is produced as a milky substance from within the rubber tree, not to be confused with the sap.
 These days there are a number of plantations around the world notably Malaysia, Thailand, Indonesia and Cameroon.
-In its natural untreated form, latex is often referred to as ‘the white gold’ due to its appearance, durability as a rubber and high-quality applications.
+In its natural untreated form, latex is often referred to as ‘the white gold’ due to its appearance, durability as rubber and high-quality applications.
 The natural milky substance is also referred to as N.R or natural rubber.

 The rubber trees themselves take 7 years to mature until they can be tapped and harvested for their Latex.